metaseed/metaGo/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/metaseed/metago.svg)](https://isitmaintained.com/project/metaseed/metago "Average time to resolve an issue")
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/metaseed/metago.svg)](https://isitmaintained.com/project/metaseed/metago "Percentage of issues still open")
 ---

+ **Attension: In V3.0.0 we changed Metajump command names and the command default trigger keys**

 First of all, Metago is a tool made for myself, it comes from the voice in my heart💖as a programmer.
 Metago tries its best to be the coolest😎 keyboard(mouseless) focused navigation tool in vscode.
 Metago tries to make your keyboard⌨ to you as meaningful as a kitchen knife to a masterchef👩‍🍳.